vulpemventures/marina/README.md

 yarn start:v3
 ```

-You can install the unpacked extension in `dist` inside your browser.
+You can install the unpacked extension in `dist/v3` inside your browser.
 Chrome-based browsers support HMR.

 ## Build